cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 3. Relabeling of nodes, similarly to the y-scrambling technique

-[Himmelstein *et al* (2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5640425/) provides a gold standard on how these techniques could be used to report on how meaningful results are from a link prediction model on a knowledge graph
+[Himmelstein *et al* (2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5640425/) provides a gold standard on how these techniques could be used to report on how meaningful results are from a link prediction model on a knowledge graph.

 The idea of deterioration encompasses randomly removing edges from the knowledge graph and training.
 It could determine how much of knowledge graph is actually needed to train the model to make meaningful prediction.
 This would be done for